 The purpose of annual vacation is to enable each eligible employee to return to his/her work physically and mentally refreshed.
 In administration of this section, administrative personnel shall be guided by this stated purpose.
-Vacation leave shall, where possible, be taken at one time or in blocks of forty hours or greater; except an employee may schedule not more than twenty-five percent of his/her annual vacation entitlement in one work day increments.
-However, the department head, under appropriate circumstances, may permit a modification of this requirement.

 The time at which an employee shall take his/her vacation during a calendar year shall be determined with due regard to the wishes of the employee, the date of application for a specific vacation period, the seniority of employees, both in the department and in the City, and with particular regard for the needs of the department.